hoplon/hoplon/doc/Getting-Started.md

 ## Functional Reactive Programming

 An example of how macros can be used to advantage is the `with-frp` macro that ships with Hoplon.
-It ties the FRP reference type from [Javelin][4] to the DOM.
+It ties the FRP reference type from [Javelin][4] to the DOM such that DOM elements update reactively when the underlying [Javelin][4] cells change and [Javelin][4] cells are updated in response to user input (events).
 Consider the following program:

 ```clojure